samarth3301/SyncLayer/README.md

 - Write comprehensive unit tests
 - Update documentation for API changes
 - Ensure all tests pass before submitting PRs

+## Code of Conduct

+This project has adopted a code of conduct to ensure a welcoming and inclusive environment for all contributors.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before participating.

 ## License